 Before you start the process there are a few things you absolutely must do.

-First, you subscribe to Celebrating Financial Freedom.
+First, subscribe to Celebrating Financial Freedom.
 Yeah I know that’s self serving, but you really will learn a lot of great information about living without the bondage of debt if you just sign up and read the emails every time you get one.
 It really is worth the effort.

 Next, you absolutely, positively have to decide that you want to get out of debt no matter what, and that once you’re done with it you’ll never go back.
 If you’re wishy-washy about it at all, then you may not be dedicated enough see it through.
-You have to be mad enough at the debt to kill it for good.
+You have to be mad enough at the debt to kill your debt for good.

 “What is it” you ask?